turtlebond/PI_HT12D-E_IOT_Switch/README.md

    - *grant all privileges on my_db.* to username@ip_address identified by 'password';*
    - *flush privileges;*

-5. Update the my_db.sql address with correct Pi pin address.
+5. Update the my_db.sql address with correct Pi pin address corrsponding to area id

 ## Webpage View